 What are the screening options for HMPS?

 There are no specific screening guidelines developed for HMPS.
 Regular screening colonoscopies are appropriate.
+A Colonoscopy is an examination used to look inside the body’s large intestine.
 Many doctors would suggest beginning screening five to 10 years earlier than the youngest age at which polyps were identified in a family member.
 If polyps are found, screening may need to be done as often as once a year.
 Learn more about what to expect during a colonoscopy .